vteam27/RIF-bot/README.md

 # RIF-bot
-🤖RIF-bot is a simple and useful discord bot that can fetch images from any subreddit and post in your disord channel !
+🤖RIF-bot is a simple and useful discord bot that can fetch images from any subreddit and send those images in your disord channel !

 ## Build-Setup